Lumen and Watt DROP on the roof

 6. Are lumen and wattage related?

 There is no direct relationship between lumens and watts in LEDs.
 The lumen indicates the amount of luminous flux, and the watt indicates the energy consumption.
-Both values are important values for luminaires and bulbs to determine luminous efficacy.
+Both values are important for fixtures and bulbs and can be used to determine luminous efficacy.

 7. How many lumens are in 1 watt?